Moving to Alaska? Then you'll be eligible to subsistence hunt and fish -- with a few exceptions, of course.

 On most federal lands and waters, only rural Alaska residents may subsistence hunt based on federal regulations.
 About 20 percent of Alaska's population lived in rural areas in 1999, and from 1978 to 1989, only they qualified for subsistence hunting [source: Wolfe].
 Generally, these rural residents can only fish or hunt on federal subsistence areas near where they live in order to keep the loss of wildlife on protected lands and refuges at a minimum.
 However, on those federal areas not restricted by federal managers, any Alaskan can subsistence hunt or fish [source: Subsistence Management Information].

 Although it's not as widespread in the United States as it used to be, subsistence hunting and fishing are required for some, and it remains unlikely to disappear all together.
-For more information, visit the links on the next page.
+For more information, visit the links below.